rschmehl/awesco.eu/content/authors/florian-bauer/_index.md

 # (2) Research interests, achievements, and personal interests (mainly for researchers)
 ---

-Florian Bauer is PhD researcher at the Chair of Electrical Drive Systems and Power Electronics
+Florian Bauer is PhD researcher at the Chair of Electrical Drive Systems and Power Electronics.
+In October 2018 he co-founded the start-up company [kiteKraft](http://www.kitekraft.de) where he is responsible for the systems engineering and the kite-autopilot.
+In his graduation project he developed [QtPLC, a C++ Qt PLC library for a preempt-RT real time Linux based distributed control system for airborne wind energy](http://www.eal.ei.tum.de/fileadmin/tueieal/www/theses/Bauer/Publications/QtPLC_MasterThesis_FlorianBauer.pdf).